Who am I?

 rewriting reality into something bearable,

-The image of who I want to be is still a work in progress.
+The image of who I want to be is still forming.

 But I imagine it tastes like bread dipped in minestrone.